 The 16-day long trip covers the major cities of North India and the capital city of Nepal.
 The places included are mostly of cultural and religious importance and of magnificent architectural wonder.
 We offer group packages that vary as per your budget and preferences of place, duration and wish list.
 Look for a destination of your choice, choose from the available packages that include the place of your choice and book the package.
 The booking process isn’t complicated and doesn’t involve many steps.
 So, all you need is a little time to spare on few clicks of the mouse.
 And you are all set for your next trip of your choice.

-Group holiday package for North India Group Tour with Nepal is available for various places around India and Nepal, and include accommodation in hotels and resorts, transfers in premium quality vehicles, breakfast and dinners, and sightseeing tours.
+Group holiday packages for North India Group Tour with Nepal is available for various places around India and Nepal, and include accommodation in hotels and resorts, transfers in premium quality vehicles, breakfast and dinners, and sightseeing tours.
 The places included are mostly of cultural and religious importance and of magnificent architectural wonder.

 The 16-days tour to North India and Nepal begins at Delhi.
 You would be welcomed at the airport by our representative and would be transferred to hotel for check-in at 1200 hours.

 Delhi has been a capital of many kingdoms from time to time.
 On your arrival, you would be transferred to your hotel.
 Inhabited since the 6th century BC, the city has been destroyed and built many times and is called the “city of cities”.

 Delhi has been influenced by different cultures as ruled by different rulers which is portrayed in the amazingly constructed monuments, forts, minarets and also displayed in the variety of cuisine served and festivals celebrated.
 The Mughal rulers influenced the food habits of the residents since several decades and Delhi is hence the hub for Mughlai cuisine.